 The kids had a great time “driving” the little tram at the cafe (while Mom and Dad indulged in another round of café duplos and pastéis de natas).

 Across the street is the breathtaking 18th century Estrela Basilica, which is absolutely worth a visit.
 We enjoyed climbing to the top for views of Lisbon (and views down into the church–my husband took the picture looking down into the church while I clutched the kids far away from the railing!).

 From the basilica, it was about a mile’s walk to the incredible Time Out Market, which had a huge range of local foods under one roof, as well as a fish market.
 There was a nice little kids corner with toys, books, and coloring supplies, and kid-sized tables and chairs.

-The market is open from 10 a.m. – 2 p.m. and gets pretty crowded around lunchtime, so it’s probably a good idea to get there on the earlier side.
+The Time Out market is open from 10 a.m. – 2 p.m. and gets pretty crowded around lunchtime, so it’s probably a good idea to get there on the earlier side.

 Final Tips on Lisbon with a Toddler or Baby

-A fabric high chair is small and easy to bring along.
+One of these portable travel high chairs is easy to bring along.

-- Don’t count on finding changing tables around Lisbon; definitely bring along a changing pad.
+- Don’t count on finding changing tables around Lisbon; definitely bring along a travel changing pad.

 - As with anywhere, be aware of pickpockets, especially in crowded places and on public transport.

-- Local grocery stores carried everything we needed: cereal, milk, fruit, etc. Diapers and baby food were also readily available.
+- Local grocery stores carried everything we needed for the kids: cereal, milk, fruit, etc. Diapers and baby food were also readily available.